MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/annotate-snapshot.md

 If the technician is using Dynamics 365 Field Service, they can also [post snapshots to an associated Dynamics 365 Field Service work order](./fs-integration.md).

+> [!NOTE
+> Android devices that have a time-of-flight (ToF) sensor and support the [Depth API](https://developers.google.com/ar/discover/supported-devices) and iOS devices that have a LiDAR sensor [(see LiDAR sensor in the tables listed for iOS and iPadOS devices)](https://en.wikipedia.org/wiki/List_of_iOS_and_iPadOS_devices) are likely to have better accuracy with annotation placement.

 ## How it works

 1. The technician selects the **Snapshot** button to snap a photo.